How to Pay Anonymously. The Ins and Outs of Anonymous Payment Methods

 This article outlines, very simply, the tricks of the trade and how it is possible to swiftly and cleverly buy Bitcoins anonymously.

 Certainly there are a slew of other services that allow you to pay anonymously for items and services.
 These include Litecoin, Ripple, OpenCoin, MintChip, and Linden Dollars.
-Each services has its plusses and minuses.
+Each service has its plusses and minuses.

 Our advice when selecting any of the services: